DialDefer: A Framework for Detecting and Mitigating LLM Dialogic Deference

-\textbf{Insight 2: Effects Vary by Domain and Model.} The same model can be both deferential and skeptical based on the domain of content.
-GPT-4o ranges from DDS=$-$53 (GPQA, 95\% CI [$-$66, $-$40]) to +58 (r/AIO), exhibiting both highly skeptical and highly deferential behavior depending on domain (Figure~\ref{fig:heatmap}; Table~\ref{tab:appendix_full_results}).
-This domain dependence is interpretable: social and advice-seeking domains (SocialIQA, AdvisorQA, r/AIO) consistently elicit deference across all models, while technical domains show divergent responses.
-On GPQA (graduate-level science), GPT-4o exhibits strong skepticism ($-$53), GPT-4o-mini is neutral ($-$3, CI [$-$13, +8]), while open-weight models show deference (Gemma: +27, Qwen: +33).
-A similar pattern emerges on HARP (math): GPT-4o resists speaker influence ($-$47), while Gemma and Qwen defer (+36 and +25, respectively).
-Item-level consistency is moderate: 49.4\% of items flip in at least one model, but only 1.9\% flip in all four (Appendix~\ref{app:cross_model}).
-Notably, smaller open-weight models show the strongest overall deference (Qwen: +33.8, Gemma: +29.5) versus GPT-4o ($-$1.1), and the 2--4$\times$ amplification from benchmarks to r/AIO suggests synthetic evaluations underestimate real-world susceptibility.
+\paragraph{Insight 2: Effects Vary by Domain and Model.} The same model can shift between deference and skepticism depending on the domain.
+For instance, GPT-4o ranges from DDS=$-$53.0 on GPQA (95\% CI [$-$66, $-$40]) to +57.9 on r/AIO (Figure~\ref{fig:heatmap}; Table~\ref{tab:appendix_full_results}).
+The domain dependence is systematic: social and advice-seeking domains (SocialIQA, AdvisorQA, r/AIO) consistently elicit deference across all models, while technical domains show divergent responses.
+On GPQA (graduate-level science), GPT-4o exhibits strong skepticism ($-$53.0); GPT-5-mini ($-$3.7) and GPT-4o-mini ($-$3.0) are neutral; while open-weight models show deference (Gemma: +26.9, Qwen: +32.8).
+A similar pattern emerges on HARP (math): GPT-4o resists speaker influence ($-$46.7); GPT-5-mini ($-$1.3) and GPT-4o-mini ($-$4.3) are near-neutral; while Gemma (+36.0) and Qwen (+25.3) defer.
+Item-level consistency is moderate: 52.1\% of items flip in at least one model, but only 0.9\% flip in all five (Appendix~\ref{app:cross_model}).
+Notably, open-weight models show the strongest overall deference (Qwen: +33.8, Gemma: +29.5), while closed-source models remain below +10 (GPT-4o: $-$1.1, GPT-4o-mini: +9.0, GPT-5-mini: +8.3).
+The 2--5$\times$ amplification from benchmarks to r/AIO further suggests synthetic evaluations underestimate real-world susceptibility.